fdubut/datasciencecoursera/CodeBook.md

 For each record, we provide:

-* A 66-feature vector with time and frequency domain variables (*X.csv*)
+* A 66-feature vector with time and frequency domain variables (*X.txt*)
-* Its activity label, both as numeric ID and friendy name (*y.csv*)
+* Its activity label, both as numeric ID and friendy name (*y.txt*)
-* An identifier of the subject who carried out the experiment (*subject.csv*)
+* An identifier of the subject who carried out the experiment (*subject.txt*)

-In addition, for each pair of subject (30 in total) and activity (6 in total), we provide a 66-feature vector representing the respective grouped means of the same time and frequency domain variables (*final.csv*).
+In addition, for each pair of subject (30 in total) and activity (6 in total), we provide a 66-feature vector representing the respective grouped means of the same time and frequency domain variables (*final.txt*).

 Additional notes:

 * Features are normalized and bounded within [-1,1].
-* Each feature vector is a row on the csv file.
+* Each feature vector is a row on the txt file.

 ## Original feature engineering